selenaassou/to-do-list/README.md

 :raised_hands: Fun Project!
 A to-do list application to manage daily tasks. :raised_hands: \
-I started using this todo-list more than paper cuz it's interactive and fun.
+I started using this todo-list more than paper.
+It's interactive and fun.
 Life-changing ! \

 Main Operations:
   - Add task
   - Complete task (Check mark)